+Cooking lentils is simple and fast.
 There are as many varieties of lentils as there are ways to enjoy them.
 One of the smallest legumes, lentils resemble flat, round discs and range in color from green to brown, black, red, yellow and orange.
 Some of the more popular and unique varieties are red (masoor dal), common brown, French Green (Le Puy) and black Beluga lentils.

 You'll often see lentils paired with rice, as in the traditional Middle Eastern dish mujaddara (also referred to as mejadra, mudardara and megadarra), a simple yet delicious mixture of lentils, rice and caramelized onions that is a staple in Syrian, Lebanese, Palestinian, Jordanian, North Saudi and Israeli cuisines.